City map: Renaissance

 In the 16th century, the artists and scholars of the Renaissance had extensive knowledge of mathematical perspectives and projections.
 This knowledge also affected the work of cartographers and the production of cityscapes (especially in Italy).
 A key innovation was that the city was no longer portrayed simply from an imaginary or real perspective, but drawn initially as a two-dimensional map, and then, using a process of accurate perspective drawing, transformed into a three-dimensional image.
 An early example of a geometrically exact and highly detailed work of this kind is the city map of Venice created by Jacopo de' Barbari in around 1500.

 Whereas the illustrations of the late Middle Ages are usually still simple small-format woodcuts, an increasingly common process from 1500 onwards was the creation of prints from huge woodcuts and woodblocks.
 Jacopo de' Barbari's map of Venice was already as large as 139 cm x 282 cm, and consisted of six individual panels.
-From the middle of the 16th century, the copperplate process, originating in Antwerp, began to compete with the woodcut, and allowed far more refined and detailed illustrations.
+From the middle of the 16th century, the copperplate process began to compete with the woodcut, and allowed far more refined and detailed illustrations.